citizen428/methodfinder/README.markdown

 Common sense not included!

-While I never had any problems with this, it's still better to be save than sorry, so use this with caution and maybe not on production data.
+While I never had any problems with this, it's still better to be safe than sorry, so use this with caution and maybe not on production data.

 I initially wrote this for the students of the core Ruby course on